Orange Beach and it’s neighbor, Gulf Shores, are one of the country’s worst kept secrets.

 Playa is my top pick for a delicious seafood dinner in a setting that’s great for socializing with your girlfriends rather than feeling like you should be on a hot date.

 Their menu is packed with local fish, like grouper, amberjack, and mahi-mahi.
-Both my sister and I had excellent entrees here, with recipes creative enough to be interesting without being so weird or hipster that you’re a little nervous to order.
+Both my sister and I had excellent entrees here, with recipes creative enough to be interesting without being so weird or hipster that you’re nervous to order.
 Bonus points: you can actually afford to eat here, even if you want to order an appetizer or dessert.

 Flora-Bama Yacht Club